DamCB/tyssue/README.md

 we use `boost::python` to expose these objects in Python.
 The objective is to have an easy and reactive way to define and run different simulation scenarios.
-An essential aspect of this C++/Python framework will be to expose CGAL CombinatorialMap CellAttribute as Numpy `ndarray`, to ease data exploration, visualization and analysis, as is done for graph-tool `PropertyMap` objects.
+An essential aspect of this C++/Python framework will be to expose `CGAL::CellAttribute` instances as Numpy `ndarray`, to ease data exploration, visualization and analysis, as is done for graph-tool `PropertyMap` objects.

-#### Models to be implemented

-The first model that will be implemented is the one described in Monier et al. [monier2015apico].
+The general idea here is to implement in C++ all the core components of each model class (which can also be seen as physical engines), and develop simulation specific definitions in python.

 ## Continuous Models

 Here the base object is derived from CGAL `Polyhedron_3` and is a segmentation of the whole tissue.
+The (yet to be) implemented model is based on the formalism described in [Tlili2013]

+## Similar softwares

+TODO